tim-mcdonnell/ncaa-prediction-model/CONTRIBUTING.md

 When working with data, follow these principles:

-- Preserve all raw data in the bronze layer
+- Preserve all raw data in the bronze layer using appropriate partitioned Parquet structures
+- Apply endpoint-specific partitioning based on data characteristics
-- Include data provenance metadata (source, timestamp)
+- Include data provenance metadata (source, timestamp) in all Parquet files
 - Implement robust error handling for API failures
 - Build incremental processing capabilities
+- Leverage partitioning for efficient filtering and processing

 For detailed implementation guidelines, see the [Data Pipeline](docs/architecture/data-pipeline.md) documentation.